The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 This is in the stimulus bill.

-This is national health care essentially.
+This is national health care, essentially.

 It is in the stimulus bill.

-Everybody they snuck it in.
+Everybody, they snuck it in.

-Stick it in here because the way the Clintons tried it failed.
+Dashel advised Obama, stick it in here because the way the Clintons tried it failed.

-They went big, they went all in.
+They went all in.

-Do it where nobody knows it's happening.
+Do it where nobody knows it's happening, like the amnesty bill was tried.

-There are so many things like this in the stimulus bill that have nothing to do with stimulus but have everything to do with advancing the liberal agenda and strengthening and repairing the Democrat Party.
+There are so many things like this in the stimulus bill that have nothing to do with stimulus, but have everything to do with advancing the liberal agenda and strengthening and repairing the Democrat Party.

-Now, the Democrats, every campaign cycle, love to run around and accuse the Republicans of wanting to deny senior citizens social security, maybe kick them out of their houses or what have you.
+Now, the Democrats, every campaign cycle, love to run around and accuse the Republicans of wanting to deny senior citizens Social Security, maybe kick them out of their houses or what have you.

 It is the Democrat Party which is essentially in the stimulus bill, setting up procedures whereby the older you are, the more likely you are to have treatment denied simply because it isn't going to be worth the money.